 PDF download Download Article

-1. Go abstract with your favorite pattern—from checkerboards to camouflage.
-Patterns are a very common choice for doodlers, since you can shape them however you want and make them super cool and aesthetic.
+1. “Create repeating patterns using lines, waves, or circles,” Shenoy says.[7]
+You can shape patterns however you want and make them super cool and aesthetic.
 You could draw a square, circle, or other shape to draw your pattern inside of, or just start it in one corner and let it take over your whole page!
 Here are some of our favorite patterns to doodle:

 • Camo pattern